 In a C# REST API, server-side validation is essential for assuring the integrity of your data.
 While client-side validation can improve the user experience by discovering mistakes before sending data to the server, it should never be used as the only validation.

-You can utilise several approaches and libraries available in C# to achieve server-side validation.
-One common way is to establish validation rules directly in your API models using data annotations and model validation characteristics.
-You can use these properties to develop constraints like necessary fields, maximum lengths, and regular expression patterns.
+You can use several approaches and libraries with C# to get server-side validation.
+One of the more common ways is to set up validation rules directly within your API models by using Data Annotations and Model Validation Attributes.
+You can use these properties to create constraints like required fields, maximum length, and regular expression patterns.

 How To Use Model Validation in C# REST API